 Newly alone, you also will tend to think too far in the future.
 You may begin to obsess about what the future holds – “Will I be alone forever?”
 Thinking about the future makes you obsess about the unknown – and the unknown brings about fear.
 This fear and dread can be emotionally draining.

 The past is history, and the future is a mystery.
 Today is a gift, that’s why it’s called the present.
 You only have the present, which is a beautiful gift.
 Embrace being in the present.
 You are now free from the discord and stress of a difficult marriage.
 Take a deep breath.
-Engage your senses in this moment.
+Engage your senses at this moment.
 Stop and smell the roses.
 Get grounded.
 Take a moment to appreciate the world around you.
 Have a cup of your favorite tea or coffee and really taste it.
 Appreciate what you DO have.

 Reclaim your Identity

 Trying to remember who you really are can be hard.
-While you were married you did things together, holidays, celebrations, time with the in-laws, vacations – all had their own identity, a series of compromises and joint decisions.
+While you were married you did things together, holidays, celebrations, time with the in-laws, vacations – all had their own identity, a series of compromises, and joint decisions.

 Compromise and creating new solutions have their place in marriage.
 But now that you are single, you get to discover what truly represents you!
 It’s exciting to be without a partner and get reacquainted with yourself.
 Think about your likes and dislikes when it comes to clothing, food, fitness, sports, movies, friends, vacations, savings, and planning.

-Each day, reacquaint yourself with you.
+Each day, reacquaint yourself with yourself.
 What foods do YOU like?
 Is there a restaurant you prefer that you didn’t get to enjoy while married?
 Find new interests and do things that interest you for a change.
 It’s ok to be a little selfish.
 Reclaim who you are.

 Now that you aren’t restrained by having to make compromises for your spouse, you can seek new opportunities.
 Maybe it’s time for a new job, new friendships, a new apartment.
 Anything that you may have not considered before but would like to do.
 Now, we aren’t talking about becoming reckless, but its time for taking care of you.